It is now widely understood that the rioting was in part driven by communications using social networking services. Police must act.

 The police do have an advantage here.
 The structure of social media pulls users towards being less anonymous, not more – it should make it easier to identify those planning, and who have carried out, criminal acts.

 Technology moves very fast, and it is not surprising that the authorities may be taking time to adjust.
 But they have to give the time and thought to engage with social media – otherwise we will all pay the cost.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.